Giovarco/SpringBootProject/README.md

+# Non-exaustive TODO lists
-Code related TODOs:
+## Code related
 - Model
-    - Add more constrains like "nullable = false" and the like
+    - Add more constrains like "nullable = false"
 - DTO
     - Add validation
 - Error handling
-    - Handle elegantly errors using an ErrorHandling class
+    - Implement an ErrorHandler class

-Features' TODOs:
+        - Implement custom Exceptions

+## Features
 - Each design can have 0 or more tags
 - Each design has a description
-    - Allow GET designs by filters
+- Design results can be filtered